 A C Corp is not a pass-through entity and therefore it does not have to worry about the greater than 2% shareholder rules that S Corps face.
-Therefore, a small business owner could set up a C Corp that offers services to an S Corp in a business to business transaction, and then pays medical bills on behalf of the C Corp employee(s).
+Therefore, a small business owner could set up a C Corp that offers services to an S Corp in a business to business transaction (such as a fee for service agreement), and then pays medical bills on behalf of the C Corp employee(s).
 The S Corp’s income would naturally be reduced by the fees paid to the C Corp which would have a double benefit; lower income taxes and a possibly reduced shareholder salary.

 You would need a business purpose for the C corporation such as providing marketing or management services.
 To buttress this, you could identify certain expenses to be paid from the C Corp.
 For example, you would pay for web hosting, SEO services and other marketing expenses from the C corporation, plus the medical expenses.

 The savings might be significant.
 TASC boasts a 20% add-on to your marginal tax rate; this 20% seemingly represents the Social Security, Medicare and state income tax savings added to your Federal marginal income tax rate.
 We don’t necessarily agree since the Social Security and Medicare component is already available with an HRA deployed in a standalone S corporation.
 But… if we play along… if you spent $10,000 in out-of-pocket medical expenses at a combined marginal tax rate of 30% (24% + 6% for state), then you save $3,000 by using the C corporation entity structure.
 An additional tax return would be required at around $1,000 in tax preparation fees so you pocket $2,000.

 If you have $20,000 in annual medical expenses, then your savings would be $6,000.
 Those are real dollars.